DockTail Documentation

 - TAILSCALE_API_KEY=tskey-api-...

-DockTail works without any credentials for basic use.
-Services are advertised locally via the Tailscale CLI, but you must manually create service definitions in the Admin Console.
+DockTail can run without credentials.
+It advertises services locally through the Tailscale CLI, but you must manually create service definitions in the Tailscale Admin Console and configure ACL auto-approvers.

 ACL Configuration

-Services require tag definitions in tagOwners and auto-approvers to allow the host to advertise them.
-Go to Access Controls and add both blocks:
+Services require tag definitions in tagOwners and an autoApprovers.services rule that allows the host to advertise container services.

 {